selwynpolit/d9book/book/dates.md

 Overall, the approach in this module is to leverage core's existing Datetime functionality, using the timestamp storage capability also in core, with some custom Javascript to add intelligence to the admin interface, and a suite of options to ensure dates can be formatted to suit any site's needs.

 Display configuration is managed through translatable Smart Date Formats, so your detailed display setup is easily portable between fields, views, and so on.
+(From <https://www.drupal.org/project/smart_date>)

 ### Smart date: Load and format